phoenix125/AtlasServerUpdateUtility/readme.txt

 -------------------------------
 At very first run of the util, all mods will be downloaded and installed.
 This is necessary to create temp file(s) used to determine current version of each mod.
 - The util downloads another util I created, AtlasModDownloader.exe, to perform the downloading and updating.
 (Python was much better at uncompressing the .z files than AutoIT).
-- Each mod is updated one-at-a-time.
-AtlasModDownloader uses SteamCMD to download new mod content, move the folder content to ../content/mods folder, uncompress the .z files, then delete the SteamCMD cache folder.
+- AtlasModDownloader uses SteamCMD to download new mod content, move the folder content to ../content/mods folder, uncompress the .z files, then delete the SteamCMD cache folder.
 - The app_manifest file created by SteamCMD will then be renamed and moved to the Util folder.
 This what my util uses to determine current installed version.

 For update checks:
 - The util goes to this website: http://steamcommunity.com/sharedfiles/filedetails/changelog/[MODID] to check for latest version.
 - It then reads the mod_[MODID]_appworkshop.tmp (created each time a mod is downloaded) and compares the two.
 If the same, it skips.
-- If different buildid, it reruns the AtlasModDownloader.exe program again which redownloads and installs the mod.
+- If different buildid, it reruns the AtlasModDownloader.exe program again which re-downloads and installs the mod.
-- It then makes any announcements (ingame, Discord, Twitch) and will restart all servers when the announcement times are fulfilled.
+- It then makes any announcements (In-Game, Discord, Twitch) and will restart all servers when the announcement times are fulfilled.

 ----------------------------
  CURRENT BETA VERSION NOTES (To download beta version, see LINKS section above) or http://www.phoenix125.com/share/atlas/AtlasServerUpdateUtilityBeta.zip